 My Western Experience

-I still remember the first impression I got in Hawaii: everyone, even strangers, were super friendly.
+I still remember the first impression I got in Hawaii: everyone, even strangers, was super friendly.
 When I left my room, every single person would say “Aloha” and smile at me.
 At first, it was weird and awkward, and I had to force myself to smile back even though I didn’t feel comfortable looking at people.
 As time went by, my attitude changed and saying Aloha with a smile was something I naturally did at school or work.
 I felt great, and I think it made other people feel good too.

 Chinese people don’t often make physical contact with each other, so I am most comfortable simply shaking hands or just nodding my head at people.
 For this reason, it felt so awkward and strange when my non-Asian friends would hug me.
 It was even worse when a guy would pat my shoulder or head – that is something only boyfriends and girlfriends do!
 Again, after a period of adjustment, I became more comfortable with these greetings as well.